 Ingredients

-There are only a few key ingredients you'll need to make these Sourdough Discard Bagel Bites.
+There are only a few key ingredients you'll need to bring this recipe together.

 - Sourdough discard: The sourdough discard should be unfed and at room temperature for this recipe.
 This recipe is designed for a sourdough starter that has a 1:1 ratio (when you feed your starter, it's with 1 part flour and 1 part water).
 If your starter uses a different ratio, you may need to adjust some of the measurements in this recipe.